 - 1. Select Monitoring Auto Discovery Status.
 A table is displayed showing any ports that have Auto Discovery enabled.
-The table shows the port number, auto discovery type, status, last run time, and the name.
+The table shows the port number, type of auto discovery and the name.
 If discovery was unsuccessful or not attempted, the name will be the port name configured on the CAS page for the port. - 2.
 Under the Port column, click the port number link to display the log of the most recent discovery attempt for that port. - 3.
 (Optional) To export the log to the client computer, click Export Log.